 The Four Pillars of Our Carbon Dividends Plan

-All the proceeds from this carbon tax would be returned to the American people on an equal and monthly basis via dividend checks, direct deposits or contributions to their individual retirement accounts.
-In the example above of a $40/ton carbon tax, a family of four would receive nearly $2,000 in carbon dividend payments in the first year.
-This amount would grow over time as the carbon tax rate increases, creating a positive feedback loop: the more the climate is protected, the greater the individual dividend payments to all Americans.
+All net proceeds from the carbon fee will be returned to the American people on an equal and quarterly basis.
+A family of four will receive approximately $2,000 in carbon dividend payments in the first year.
+This amount will grow as the carbon fee increases, creating a positive feedback loop: the more the climate is protected, the greater the dividend payments to all Americans.
 According to the U.S. Department of the Treasury, the vast majority of American families will receive more in carbon dividends than they pay in increased energy costs.
 The popularity of dividends will help ensure the longevity of a bipartisan grand bargain based on these pillars.

 APPLYING THE CARBON DIVIDENDS FRAMEWORK TO OTHER COUNTRIES

 As an international research and advocacy organization, the Climate Leadership Council will adapt this carbon dividends framework to other leading greenhouse gas emitting countries and regions.
 With certain adjustments, the four-part framework outlined above offers a cost-effective, popular, and equitable climate solution for most major countries outside the United States.
 Each country, of course, will need to adapt this framework to fit its system of government and national circumstances.
 There may be, for example, significant differences in how the dividends are administered and in the appropriate level of regulatory simplification.